talkkonnect/talkkonnect/README.md

 (This change is not necessary if BCM2835 was disabled.
 USB sound card will be assigned card index number “0” in that case)

-USB sound device can also be set in local profile
+USB sound device can also be set in local profile (this step is not necessary if you have used the global configuration above)

 ` nano ~/.asoundrc `